abc-datacamp/abc-intro-2-r/chapter2.md

 # Get all Private Education and Personal Care expeditures for all years

-# Return the Personal Care expenditures from all years, as a matrix
+# Return the "Medical and Health" expenditures from all years, as a matrix

 # Assign the element for Personal Care in 1955 as unknown, such that the elements of the matrix are not coerced to characters